theoperatore/andrew-bot-discord/docs/logs.md

 Well I got everything working, then I rebooted the pi, but it wouldn't stay up.
 It seem to be kep crashing.

 So I decided to start fresh.
 I flashed the newest verison of rasbian onto the sd card and started again.
 At least my documentation is up-to-date on how to bring up a headless pi...

+### Sunday March 22, 2020 -- supplemental

+Ok now I'm on latest raspian buster, installed everything, added watchtower and andrewbot as services in systemctl.

+When I rebooted, it took an extra min to be stable, I assume because docker was doing lots of I/O which causes the system to hang waiting for the sd card?

+Either way, we're in a stable place.
+Now going to make a change to the docker file to see if it'll crash if it tries to update the image.

+After this, if everything works, I'll call this a good weekend!